 Shower panels are devices designed to replace the showerhead in your tub or shower.
 An attractive panel—usually of stainless steel, aluminum, or glass—is hung in the tub or shower enclosure and will typically have several spray heads spread over it.
 The photo above is fairly typical of shower panels in general.
 Adding a shower panel is ideal for those doing a bathroom remodel on a budget; they are relatively inexpensive and easy to install.

 Most shower panels, however, are designed to be installed during the construction phase of the bathroom and are difficult (though not impossible, as we will see) to install years down the road.
 A retrofit panel, then, is one designed to be easily installed long after the home is occupied.
 The following photos and text will give you a better understanding of what the panels can look like and how they might operate.

 Retrofit Shower Panel Installation

 Installing one of these great panels is very easy, at least if it is of the retrofit type.
-The next section will detail what was necessary to install one that wasn't, and it was considerably more difficult.
+The next section will detail what was necessary to install one that wasn't, as it was considerably more difficult.

 Plumbing a retrofit panel usually means removing the existing showerhead and replacing it with a hose or pipe that will feed water to the panel.
 This means that existing valves will still be used to turn the water on and adjust the temperature, but in exchange, it is very easy to do.